marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     If this parameter is set to :samp:`{n}`, GCC will not use this heuristic for loops that are known to execute in fewer than :samp:`{n}` Advanced SIMD iterations.

+  .. gcc-param:: aarch64-vect-unroll-limit

+    The vectorizer will use available tuning information to determine whether it would be beneficial to unroll the main vectorized loop and by how much.
+This parameter set's the upper bound of how much the vectorizer will unroll the main loop.
+The default value is four.

+    The following choices of :samp:`{name}` are available on i386 and x86_64 targets:

+  .. gcc-param:: x86-stlf-window-ninsns

+    Instructions number above which STFL stall penalty can be compensated.